 - You do not have to win a chapter or division award to be eligible for a National Planning Award.

 - An individual may not nominate himself/herself (the individual) for an award.
 Anyone working on a plan or project may nominate that plan or project for an award.

 - Nominators may not be related by blood or marriage to any individual they wish to nominate.

 - Members of the APA Awards Jury, APA staff, APA Board of Directors, and AICP Commission are not eligible to nominate or to receive individual awards.

 - APA staff may not nominate, contribute to, or review award nominations.

-The awards jury will select only one recipient in each Award category.
-Award recipients will be featured on APA's website and social channels, and recognized with a multimedia presentation at a special ceremony.
+The awards jury will select only one recipient in each award category.
+Award recipients will be recognized by APA in a variety of ways.

 National Planning Award Categories

 Advancing Diversity and Social Change in Honor of Paul Davidoff

 This award honors an individual, project, group, or organization that promotes diversity, equity, and inclusion.
 The nominated effort demonstrates a sustained commitment to advocacy by addressing the concerns of women or minority groups through specific actions or contributions within the planning profession or through planning practice.
 The award honors the late APA member, Paul Davidoff, for his contributions to the planning profession.